 This comprehensive vision correction plan is available only to select patients whose eyes are very healthy, and who have no medical eye problems other than cataract.
 Inclusive of all the benefits of the gold level, platinum patients will be minimally dependent on glasses, being able to achieve excellent distance and near vision without correction.
 Similar to the gold package, this plan allows for the possibility of additional vision enhancing procedures without incurring additional charges if the goal of good distance and near vision is not immediately forthcoming.

-So to review, we have 5 levels of vision correction for you to choose from.
-Ranging from bronze to diamond, each plan offers an additional benefit to your vision.
-Bronze is the basic level and includes cataract removal only; the Silver plan adds advanced diagnostic imaging, reduces the need for eye drops after surgery, and includes a care package; with the Gold plan corrected distance vision is targeted, with the Platinum plan, a goal is set for excellent distance and near without glasses, and finally with the Diamond plan, a laser enhancement is planned to target 20/20 vision.
+So to review, we have 3 levels of vision correction for you to choose from.
+Ranging from silver to platinum, each plan offers an additional benefit to your vision.
+The Silver plan includes advanced diagnostic imaging, reduces the need for eye drops after surgery, and includes a care package; with the Gold plan corrected distance vision is targeted, and with the Platinum plan, a goal is set for excellent distance and near without glasses.

 After your consultation with your surgeon, you will meet with a vision counselor who will analyze your insurance benefits so that you can make an informed decision on which plan is right for you.